Africa and the African Diaspora

 HIST 292 Muslim Societies in Sub-Saharan Africa

-HIST 370 American Seminar (when the topic pertains to Africa & the Americas)
+HIST 370 Research Seminar: American History (when the topic pertains to Africa & the Africa diaspora)

 SOAN 128 Introduction to Cultural Anthropology (with a focus on Africa)